tensorflow/tfjs-models/hand-detection/src/mediapipe/README.md

 -----------------------------------------------------------------------
 ## Usage

-If you are using the Hands API via npm, you need to import the libraries first.
+If you are using the hand-detection API via npm, you need to import the libraries first.

 ### Import the libraries